ostracod/tractor-old/README.md

 VAR <name>, <type>, <item?>
 ```

 Declares a variable with name `<name>` which will be stored in the global frame or current local frame.
-The variable will have type `<type> & frameT & scopeT`.
+The variable will have type `<type> & frameT & locT`.

 ```
 COMP <name>, <type>, <item?>
 ```

 Declares a variable with name `<name>` whose item is known at compile time.
-The variable will have type `<type> & compT & scopeT`.
+The variable will have type `<type> & compT`.

 ```
 FIXED <name>, <type>, <item?>